 Even if you take all the proper precautions, you may still be left with PIH.
 Post-acne marks will fade over time, but these are our recommended treatments to help speed up the process:

 - Laser Therapy: At Essential Aesthetics, we offer a variety of laser treatments to ensure you receive proper therapy for your skin concerns.
-For red marks after acne, Dr. Ellie prefers to use a vascular setting using the IPL laser.
-For brown spots, she prefers to use the PicoFractional laser which stimulates deep collagen regeneration to improve texture and pigmentation.
+For red marks after acne, PA Ellie DMSc prefers to use a vascular setting using the IPL laser.
+For brown spots, she prefers to use the PicoFractional laser, which stimulates deep collagen regeneration to improve texture and pigmentation.

 - Chemical Peels: Chemical peels use a solution (usually an acid) to slough away the skin’s outer layers in a controlled manner.
-Dr. Ellie treats PIH with SkinMedica’s Rejuvenize and Vitalize Peel because they help reduce the appearance of pigmentation and acne scarring as well.
+PA Ellie DMSc, treats PIH with SkinMedica’s Rejuvenize and Vitalize Peel because they also help reduce the appearance of pigmentation and acne scarring.

-- Topical Treatments: Incorporating retinoids and hydroquinone topical treatments to your skincare routine will also help to reduce the appearance of PIH.
+- Topical Treatments: Incorporating retinoids and hydroquinone topical treatments into your skincare routine will also help reduce PIH’s appearance.
 For red or pink post-acne marks, retinoids work best.
 For brown or black post-acne hyperpigmentation, hydroquinone is a better solution.

 Which Treatment Is Right For Me?

-At the time of your consultation, our skin expert, Dr. Ellie, will assess your post-acne hyperpigmentation to determine which treatment is best for you.
+At the time of your consultation, our skin expert, Ellie Zarnegar, PA, DMSc, will assess your post-acne hyperpigmentation to determine which treatment is best for you.
 She may prescribe a combination treatment depending on the severity of your condition.

 Patience is key when it comes to treating PIH.
-The therapies mentioned above require a series of treatments and strict compliance to appropriate skincare.
+The therapies mentioned above require a series of treatments and strict compliance with appropriate skin care.
 Patients typically begin to see results after a few treatments.

 Will I Need Maintenance?